Tulay-Kahel/Tulay-Kahel-Project/README.md

 <h2 style="color:orange"> About </h2>

-Tulay Kahel (orange bridge, a pun on “kulay kahel” and the fact that the company/employer (via the webapp) serves more like a bridge between the VAW-affected individuals/survivors and VAWC partners.
+Tulay Kahel (orange bridge 🍊🌉, a pun on <b style="color:orange">“kulay kahel”</b> and the fact that the company/employer (via the webapp) serves more like a bridge between the VAW-affected individuals/survivors and VAWC partners.

-A web-based application that enables and equips the private sector to set up their own VAW Reporting (Virtual) Desk to receive reports and assist their VAW-affected employees.
+ℹ A web-based application that enables and equips the private sector to set up their own VAW Reporting (Virtual) Desk to receive reports and assist their VAW-affected employees.

 <h2 style="color:orange"> Features </h2>

-- VAW Case Reporting for affected employees
+✅ VAW Case Reporting for affected employees

-- Registration and Certification System to be a VAW Partner
+✅ Registration and Certification System to be a VAW Partner

-- EVAW Toolkit for Private Sector (Guides, Readings, directory of VAW Desks and EVAWC Organizations and Volunteers)
+✅ EVAW Toolkit for Private Sector (Guides, Readings, directory of VAW Desks and EVAWC Organizations and Volunteers)

-- Dedicated Assistance in cases of bias, conflict-of-interest
+✅ Dedicated Assistance in cases of bias, conflict-of-interest

-- VAW Case Reports Management Suite for Companies/Employers
+✅VAW Case Reports Management Suite for Companies/Employers

 <h2 style="color:orange"> How Can Tulay Kahel Help? </h2>

 ### For Employees

-- Remotely and Securely Report VAW Cases (via company-supplied report link)
+✅ Remotely and Securely Report VAW Cases (via company-supplied report link)

-- Get timely updates
+✅ Get timely updates

-- Be assisted and referred to EVAW partners
+✅ Be assisted and referred to EVAW partners

 ### For Companies/Employers

-- Register and get Certified as EVAW Partner Manage VAW Reports
+✅ Register and get Certified as EVAW Partner Manage VAW Reports

-- Get access to VAW for private sector toolkits
+✅ Get access to VAW for private sector toolkits

-- Ensure employee well-being
+✅ Ensure employee well-being

 ### For VAW Desks, EVAW Organizations, and Volunteers

-- Become more accessible and widen their reach
+✅ Become more accessible and widen their reach

-- Share knowledge and expertise to the private sector
+✅ Share knowledge and expertise to the private sector

 <h2 style="color:orange"> Project Befits </h2>

 ### Immediate Benefits

-- Encourage employees to report (either in person or via the webapp) as they’ll be aware that the company assists VAW-affected individuals/survivors
+🍊 Encourage employees to report (either in person or via the webapp) as they’ll be aware that the company assists VAW-affected individuals/survivors

-- Enable companies/employers to assist and help report VAWC cases among their employees
+🍊 Enable companies/employers to assist and help report VAWC cases among their employees

-- Enable employee well-being
+🍊 Enable employee well-being

-- Improve company/employer publicity and reputation
+🍊 Improve company/employer publicity and reputation

 ### Secondary Benefits

-- Raise awareness on VAWC, and that employers also have a role in ending VAWC
+🍊 Raise awareness on VAWC, and that employers also have a role in ending VAWC

-- Raise awareness and becoming an extension of Anti-VAWC partners (e.g. IACVAWC, UPV GAD, UGSAD)
+🍊 Raise awareness and becoming an extension of Anti-VAWC partners (e.g. IACVAWC, UPV GAD, UGSAD)

 <h2 style="color:orange"> Running the Project (Development and Testing) </h2>